munnep/tfe_fdo_aws_kubernetes_pods_only/README.md

 tag_prefix                 = "tfe70"                    # Prefix used for creating tags and names in AWS
 region                     = "eu-north-1"               # Region to create the kubernetes environment vpc_cidr                   = "10.114.0.0/16"            # Network for the VPC to be created
-rds_password               = "Password#1"               # Password used for the PostgreSQL environment
 k8s_min_size               = 1                          # autoscaling group minimal size.
 k8s_desired_size           = 1                          # autoscaling group desired capacity.
 k8s_max_size               = 2                          # autoscaling group maximum size.